What filament are you using?

 - Tritechnox.
 Hard to get printing right, but had great colors.
 Company defunct now anyway.

 - SUNLU PETG, orange.
-I just couldn't get this stuff to print well, YMMV.
+I just couldn't get this stuff to print well, stringy and poor bed adhesion every few prints, YMMV.

 (none so far for me)